4ri4Slr/3DCADFusion/README.md

 ```
 conda env create -f 3DCAD.yml
 ```

+## Demo

-3. Download the demo dataset and copy it to the `data/` directory.
+1. Download the demo dataset and copy it to the `data/` directory.

 ```
 mkdir data